 - Merkel cell carcinoma leads to the growth of firm, shiny nodules on sun-exposed skin and in hair follicles.

-- Sebaceous gland carcinoma is an aggressive cancer that results in hard, painless nodules, most often appearing on the eyelid.
+- Sebaceous gland carcinoma is an aggressive cancer that results in hard, painless skin nodes, most often on the eyelids.